prescottprue/cypress-firebase/README.md

 ## Why?

 When testing, tests should have admin read/write access to the database for seeding/verifying data.
 It isn't currently possible to use Firebase's `firebase-admin` SDK directly within Cypress tests due to dependencies not being able to be loaded into the Browser environment.
-Since the admin SDK is nessesary to generate custom tokens and interact with Real Time Database and Firestore with admin privileges, this library provides convience methods (`cy.callRtdb`, `cy.callFirestore`, `cy.login`, etc...) which call custom tasks which have access to the node environment.
+Since the admin SDK is necessary to generate custom tokens and interact with Real Time Database and Firestore with admin privileges, this library provides convenience methods (`cy.callRtdb`, `cy.callFirestore`, `cy.login`, etc...) which call custom tasks which have access to the node environment.

 ## Projects Using It

-[fireadmin.io][fireadmin-url] - A Firebase project management tool ([here is the source][fireadmin-source])
+- [fireadmin.io][fireadmin-url] - A Firebase project management tool ([here is the source][fireadmin-source])

-## Roadmap

-- Fix issue where auth token goes bad after test suite has been open a long time
+- [cv19assist.com](https://cv19assist.com) - App for connecting volunteers with at-health-risk population during the coronavirus pandemic. ([here is the source](https://github.com/CV19Assist/app))

 [1]: #cylogin
 [2]: #examples